trestad/Noisy-Rewards-in-Learning-to-Reason/README.md

 We are currently working on extracting and open-sourcing the non-sensitive portions.
 However, as we discuss in the paper, verification accuracy is not a major concern, so you can confidently substitute this file with any math verification script of your choice.

+### Math Evaluation

+After training a few steps, the code automatically evaluates the model on three test sets (AIME, GPQA, MATH500).

 ### HelpSteer3 Training

 For training on the HelpSteer3 dataset, use: